2xs/dec/README.md

 at https://github.com/2xs/pipcore).

-The development of DEC1 includes a Hoare logic and a verification case study discussed in a VSTTE 2018 paper (see the documentation).
+The development of DEC1 includes a Hoare logic and a verification case study discussed in a VSTTE 2018 paper (see the documentation folder for a version of the paper and the slides).

 DEC2 includes a proof of the adequacy of its reflection in Gallina with respect to its operational semantics.